peter-evans/create-pull-request/docs/concepts-guidelines.md

    [GitHub Actions: Permissions for the GITHUB_TOKEN](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#permissions-for-the-github_token)

-These restrictions mean that during a `pull_request` event triggered by a forked repository the action will be unable to commit changes to a branch.
+These restrictions mean that during a `pull_request` event triggered by a forked repository, actions have no write access to GitHub resources and will fail on attempt.

 A job condition can be added to prevent workflows from executing when triggered by a repository fork.